 Eat in Royal Deeside

 As you would expect from a cosy and traditional Scottish inn, hearty meals are readily available from our kitchens, and at Deeside Inn they also come with a fresh, contemporary feel.
-The brasserie style restaurant offers a choice of our six course taster menu or à la carte dining in the evening, and a crackin’ Crerar breakfast in the morning.
-Weekend highlights are special steak nights on a Saturday and traditional, family lunches every Sunday.
+The Dining Room has an extensive all day menu with a focus on local produce.
+A crackin’ Crerar breakfast is served each morning, a weekday highlight is Thursday's Steak Night and a traditional, table roast is the main event on a Sunday.
 Afternoon tea is served daily in the lounge and our braw bar suppers are popular in our Ceilidh Bar.

 Reminiscent of the bygone Victoria era, the décor of the inn’s restaurant and lounge is warm and welcoming with many original features retained.
 The open fire places and polished antiques create a setting that makes our guests “feel at home”, so they tell us!